 Dr. GĂŒl Ăzerol is a policy scientist, concerned with sustainability and justice.
-She holds a PhD degree in Governance for Sustainability from the University of Twente, and MSc degrees in Integrated Assessment from the University of OsnabrĂŒck, Germany, and Industrial Engineering from the Middle East Technical University, Turkey.
+She holds a PhD degree from the University of Twente, and MSc degrees in Integrated Assessment from the University of OsnabrĂŒck, Germany, and Industrial Engineering from the Middle East Technical University, Turkey.

 Her research and teaching experience extends over 20 years, mainly in the Middle East and Europe.
-Her expertise and recognition in water, energy and climate governance relies on local, national and international collaborations.
+She has acquired expertise and recognition in water, energy and climate governance based on local, national and international collaborative projects.
 A core value in her work is co-creating knowledge with non-academic organisations.
 These range from local and regional authorities in the North Sea Region to ministries and NGOs in Palestine.
 From 2016 until 2023, she was the senior editor of Fanack Water, an online platform covering water and climate issues in the Middle East and North Africa.

 Organisations

-Dr. GĂŒl Ăzerol is keen to improve the scientific and practical foundations of governance and infrastructure studies by applying comparative and transdisciplinary research methods.
-She has gained experience and recognition in actor-based and institutional analysis of natural resource governance, focusing on water, energy and land resources.
-Over the past 20 years, she has participated in and managed collaborative projects in Europe, North America, Middle East and North Africa, and gained local experience in Turkey, Palestine, the Netherlands, Germany and the United States.
+Dr. GĂŒl Ăzerol is keen to improve the theoretical and practical foundations of policy and infrastructure studies.
+Her key expertise covers actor-based and institutional analyses of social-ecological-technical systems, with applications in water, energy and climate change.
+Over the past 20 years, she has participated in and managed various collaborative projects in Europe, North America, Middle East and North Africa, and gained local experience in Turkey, Palestine, the Netherlands, Germany and the United States.

 Research interests